 We believe in seeking out information and ideas that will support your business to be better and smarter.
-Different perspectives on quality and business practices may provoke conversations in your workplace that lead to new and better ways of doing things.
+Different perspectives on quality and business practices may provoke conversations in your workplace.
+This can lead to new and better ways of doing things.
 So we’re reaching out to our network of experts and asking for their perspectives on issues that may affect you and your business and sharing them with you.

 In the simplest terms, sustainability means meeting our needs without compromising the ability of future generations to meet theirs.
 But what does this look like in a business sense?